Cozy Peach Kitchen

 Overhead view of white plate with pile of angel hair pasta and butternut squash.

 This roasted butternut squash pasta is the perfect vegetarian dinner recipe for fall.
-It's quick & easy to make with less than 10 simple, flavorful ingredients!
+It's quick & easy to make with spaghetti and fresh or frozen butternut squash!

 Overhead view of white plate with pile of angel hair pasta and butternut squash.

 It's almost fall, which means that butternut squash season is here!
-Specially in the form of roasted butternut squash and pasta.
+If you're looking for a simple but satisfying fall meal, then spaghetti with roasted butternut squash is sure to do the trick.

-My favorite way to enjoy butternut squash is by dicing it and then roasting it with a little bit of a neutral oil, salt, and pepper.
-That's how we'll prepare it for this easy recipe (and for my tortellini with butternut squash recipe!).
+My favorite way to enjoy butternut squash is by dicing it and then roasting it with a little bit of oil, salt, and pepper.
+That's how we'll prepare it for this easy recipe (and for my tortellini with butternut squash and warm kale salad recipes!).

 Here's why this recipe works